cosmos/sdk-tutorials/academy/3-ibc/9-ibc-mw-intro.md

 Middleware is a well-known concept in software engineering.
 In traditional web development (web 2.0) for example, middleware is a piece of software that is implemented in the HTTP request-response cycle.
 One or more pieces of middleware stacked on top have access to the request and response object when an HTTP request comes in at a web server.
 They can execute custom logic for adding authentication, requesting headers, parsing request bodies, error handling, and many other tasks.

 The use of middleware enables the composability and reusability of logical building blocks while allowing applications to focus on their application-specific logic.
-This suits the Interchain philosophy well, and it is, therefore, no surprise that middleware can also play an important role in Inter-Blokchain Communication Protocol (IBC) applications.
+This suits the Interchain philosophy well, and it is, therefore, no surprise that middleware can also play an important role in Inter-Blockchain Communication Protocol (IBC) applications.

 <HighlightBox type="learning">